marek3jan/Elections_Scraper.py/readme.md

 ## Brief user guide:

 * Install Python 3.11.2 (or newer version)
-  * For more user-friedly use, installing PyCharm is recommended
+  * For more user-friedly pracitse, installing PyCharm is recommended

 * Open the Command Prompt:
   * make sure that your root directory corresponds with the directory of your downloaded python file